 - A blood test can check for anemia, or iron deficiency in the blood.

-- Your doctor can insert a small camera down your throat to check for AVMs in your esophagus.
-This is called an endoscopy.
+- A gastrointestinal doctor can insert a small camera down your throat to check for AVMs in your esophagus.
+This is called endoscopy.

 - An echocardiogram uses sound waves to check blood flow in and out of your heart.

 If you have OWR, you should be screened for AVMs in the lungs and brain.
 This can help your doctor detect a potentially dangerous problem before something goes wrong.
 An MRI can screen for problems in the brain.
 CT scans can detect lung AVMs.

 Your doctor can monitor the ongoing symptoms of this syndrome through regular checkups.